NashTech-Labs/akka-http-multipart-form-data.g8/README.markdown

 Template license
 ----------------
-Written in 2016 by Knoldus Software LLP
+Written in 2016 by Knoldus Software LLP [http://www.knoldus.com/home.knol]
-[other author/contributor lines as appropriate]

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.